KlosStepan/blog/content/blog/5-mysql-k8s/index.md

 mysql-service             ClusterIP   10.245.2.59     <none>        3306/TCP   28s
 ...
 ```
-# Your `mysql-service` is now live!
+## III.
+Your mysql-service is now live!
-Database server is then accessible on `mysql-service` or `mysql-service:3306` within the cluster.
+Database server is then accessible in the closter on `mysql-service` i.e. `mysql-service:3306`.

 [^1]: https://kubernetes.io/docs/concepts/configuration/secret/